ChocoChipset/iOSCowboy.github.io/_posts/2015-02-13-xcode-bots-and-crashlytics-beta.md

 title: Integrating Xcode Bots and Crashlytics Beta
 ---

-If you have already setup Xcode Bots for your iOS project, you can step up your Continuos Integration game by hooking-up Xcode Bots to Crashlytics Beta distribution.
+If you have already setup Xcode Bots for your iOS project, you can step up your Continuos Integration game even more by hooking-up Xcode Bots to [Crashlytics Beta](http://try.crashlytics.com/beta/) distribution.

 This guide assumes you have a Crashlytics account and that  already have a working Bot outputting signed IPA files.
 This means, your Integrations should have 'Build Results' and they should contain an .ipa artifact: